DianaStrahilova/friends-quiz-pp2/README.md

 #### User Expectations

 The design of the website is simple, fun and engaging.
-The user can start the quiz straight away by entering their name(optional) and/or hitting the start button.
-The questions then are immediately displayed and after choosing an option, the next question loads.
+The user can start the quiz straight away by entering their name and hitting the start button.
+The questions then are immediately displayed and after choosing an option, and if the option is wrong, the right answer highlight in green and the next question loads.
 The user is notified of their score at the end of the quiz.
+The quiz has a local storage set up and the user will also be notified if they have a new higher score.

 ### Website Structure